Custom error pages

 If WordPress is unable to connect to the database, the PHP file

 /data/wordpress/htdocs/wp-content/db-error.php will be displayed instead.
 This file may be customized to show any static or dynamic content instead of the default template.

 If any WordPress PHP file contains a fatal error and PHP cannot execute, the server will give the error 500 by default and the site will be served from stale cache.
 If it’s not possible to cache the site due to bad cache/expiry headers or excessive cookie usage, each visitor will see an error page generated by their own browser.

 To customize this error 500 page, add to the

 fastcgi_intercept_errors on; error_page 500 /wp-content/wp-error.php;

 wp-error.php will be displayed.
-This error page PHP file is independent of the WordPress stack and will work despite PHP errors in WordPress code.
+This error page is independent of the WordPress stack and will work despite PHP errors in WordPress code.

 WordPress core maintenance module

-Also keep in mind the built-in WordPress drop-in
+Also keep in mind that the built-in WordPress drop-in

-.maintenance files can be used in Seravo’s environment just like anywhere else.
+.maintenance files can be used in the Seravo environment just like anywhere else.
 For details see wp_maintenance in the WordPress codex.